whe1123/Team3/README.md

 - **Method Summary:** `() -> Bool`
 This method implements Ghost's movements.
 First, it finds a set of locations where Ghost can move by using get_valid_moves.
 Then, it randomly chooses one of those locations, implements the move, and returns true.
 Otherwise, the set of location is empty, and the method returns false because Ghost cannot move.
 - **Testing:** Create a new map.
 Create a ghost at location (1, 3).
 Add the ghost to map at the same location.
 Use getLoc to check if ghost is at (1, 3).
 Let it move.
 Use getLoc to check location (1, 3) to see whether ghost is still there.

+##### attack():
+- **Author:** Syed Zaidi
+- **Method Summary:** `() -> Bool`
+This method first checks if PacMan is within range using the is_pacman_in_range method.
+If PacMan is within range, the Ghost moves to PacMan's current location using the move method of the Map class, and returns true.
+If PacMan is not within range, the method returns false.
+- **Testing:**
+Creates a Map object and adds PacMan and Ghost characters to it at specific locations.
+It then creates a Ghost object and sets its myMap field to the Map object.
+The test calls the attack method of the Ghost object and verifies that it returns the expected values.
+This test ensures that the attack method correctly determines if PacMan is within range and attacks PacMan if it is, and that it returns the appropriate values.
+It also serves as an example of how the attack method can be used in a game.

 #####
 #####
 #### 3.3 Map Class